 ‘Tis the season for apples, yes?
-Honestly though, this spiced caramel apple crisp is a super easy apple crisp to make.
-Sweet apples, warm, comforting spices, and a homey crunchy topping that will bring you back to grandma’s kitchen.
+This delicious Spiced Caramel Apple Crisp dessert has sweet apples, warm, comforting spices, and a homemade crunchy topping that will bring you back to grandma’s kitchen.
 Make sure to have ice cream on hand!

 CRAZY EASY SPICED CARAMEL APPLE CRISP